analogdevicesinc/aditof_sdk/doc/raspberrypi3/user_guide.md

 For the AD-96TOF1-EBZ rev.C to work with the RPi the following changes must be made on the camera board:
  - move the S1 switch to position 1 - to the dot on the switch
- - set the S5 switch 1 to OFF and all the other S5 swithces to ON
+ - set the S5 switch 1 to OFF and all the other S5 switches to ON
  </details>

 ### Power on sequence